amplication/docs/docs/how-to/create-entity.md

 ![](../getting-started/assets/pic-1.jpg)

 1. Click **Create New**.
-2. In the _New Entity_ dialog, type in the name of the new Entity..
+2. In the _New Entity_ dialog, type in the name of the new Entity.
 3. Click **Create Entity**.

 :::tip